 HTTP Request Flows¶

-While the overview describes the logical components of Knative Serving, this page explains the behavior and flow of HTTP requests to an application which is running on Knative Serving.
+While the overview describes the logical components and the architecture describes the over all architecture of Knative Serving, this page explains the behavior and flow of HTTP requests to an application which is running on Knative Serving.

 The following diagram shows the different request flows and control plane loops for Knative Serving.
 Note that some components, such as the autoscaler and the apiserver are not updated on every request, but instead measure the system periodically (this is referred to as the control plane).